Social

 Work-life balance

-Personnel and educational systems to enhance work ethic and skills
+Personnel and educational systems to enhance work ethic and skills3.Diversity Promotion

 Support for work-life balance according to life events and employing diverse human resources